thekid510/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for getting access to the Data of its match.
+It also includes the exact, strict, sensitive options saving you some time anytime you need to use a route.
 1. How would you explain form validation to someone who has never programmed before?
+Form validation is being able to validate that the data we are receiving is from a user is correct .
+For example when signing up for a account on social media the user must enter the required fields in order to send there data before sending it to the web server.
 1. In 1-2 sentences, define end to end testing.
+End to end testing is real user scenarios so that the system can be validated for integration and data integrity to make sure everything is working as expected.
 ## Instructions

 ### Task 1: Project Set Up